home-assistant/developers.home-assistant/README.md

 $ script/server
 ```

 It will start a server at [localhost:3000](http://localhost:3000).
-You probably need to navigate the the `next` version of the docs to see your changes applied.
+You will need to navigate to the `next` version of the docs to see your changes applied.
 To do so click on the version number in the header and select `next` -> `Documentation`.

 ### Adding a page